MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 how unoptimised SMW's stripe image routine is.
-10 writes on a single scanline is certainly much for SMW (same reason why the background might glitch if you enable a 32x32 block and have HDMA active).
+10 writes on a single scanline is certainly much for SMW (same reason why the background might glitch if you enable a 32x32 block and have HDMA active), though the main fault lies on Lunar Magic and its VRAM remapper which runs way too much code in v-blank.
 I'd say it's a necessary tradeoff without making the patch any more complex that it currently is.

+That being said, there are two ways to mitigate this:
+- Use FastROM.
+With it, the code runs slightly faster, thus getting the code to be in v-blank.
+Does not work with SA-1 applied.
+- Apply Kevin's Stripe Image Optimizer to your ROM.
+This one applies to changes of the VRAM remapper to outside of v-blank.

+There are many other ways to reduce the issues such as disabling the Status Bar (as the demo does) but these do affect the game itself.

 Do I must give you credits?
 ----------------------------------------------------------